fw4spl-org/fw4spl-deps/README.rst

-VP Binpkgs
+fw4spl deps
 ==========

 About
 -----

-VP Binpkgs are the dependencies necessary to build the VP applications.
+fw4spl deps are the dependencies necessary to build the fw4spl applications.
-They need to be built in order to compile anything from VP.
+They need to be built in order to compile anything from fw4spl.

 Requirements
 ------------